 Rwanda still lives under the shadow of the genocide that happened in 1994.
 Even though the country is now one of the most developed in Africa, big challenges remain.
 The legacy of trauma affecting the majority of the population and the ongoing issue of orphans and street children still remains.
 Everyone was affected, and everybody has a story to tell.

-GNPDR quickly saw that the need for community reconciliation and development had to become a priority.
-They have subsequently run community reconciliation workshops, worked with genocide orphan communities, and have also established a Street Kids Catch-Up School.
+GNPDR quickly saw that the need for community reconciliation and development had to become a priority and they subsequently ran community reconciliation workshops and continue to work with genocide orphan communities.